 Mountain Escapes and Outdoor Micro-Adventures

-In 2026, travel is more experience-led than ever.
+In 2026, travel across the UAE is more experience-led than ever.
 People are planning trips around food, festivals, nature, wellness, innovation and once-in-a-lifetime moments rather than standard sightseeing.
-With new transport options, world-first projects and a packed cultural calendar, the year ahead is set to deliver more variety, more access and more reasons to explore.
+With Etihad Rail, Dubai air taxis, world-first architecture and a packed cultural calendar, the year ahead delivers more variety, more access and more reasons to explore.